vegawidget/ggvega/dev/TypeScript/quicktype/quicktype.md

 - `--explicit-unions` means we use `explicit-unions` to name and construct the types
 - `node fixbug.js` runs a javascript to rename some class.

-These code locates at  [`package.json`](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggvega/package.json).
-If you want use another Vega-Lite version.
+These codes locate at  [`package.json`](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggvega/package.json).
+If you want to use another Vega-Lite version.
 You can change the value of `vlschema`.
 ```
 "vlschema":  "https://vega.github.io/schema/vega-lite/v3.json",
 ```